What is it?

 - Multiple sclerosis (MS).
 Taking omega-6 fatty acids does not seem to prevent the progression of MS.

-Special precautions & warnings:Pregnancy and breast-feeding: Omega-6 fatty acids are LIKELY SAFE when consumed as part of the diet in amounts between 5% and 10% of daily calories.
-There is not enough reliable information about the safety of taking omega-6 fatty acid supplements if you are pregnant or breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: Omega-6 fatty acids are commonly consumed as part of the diet in amounts between 5% and 10% of daily calories.
+But consuming higher amounts is possibly unsafe and might increase the risk of having a very small infant or for the child to develop eczema.
+There isn't enough reliable information to know if omega-6 fatty acid supplements are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Are there interactions with medications?